ict4s24-tcict/ict4s24-tcict.github.io/index.md

 generation of semiconductor chips).
 This never-ending cycle of innovation not only creates new gadgets and invents newer forms of consumerism but feeds into the techno-solutionist narrative.
-This narrative actively impedes all other forms of sustainability actions that doesn’t depend on future technological development.
+This narrative actively impedes all other forms of sustainability actions that doesn't depend on future technological development.

 In this workshop, we will investigate these deep connections and the true